We Help Injured Houston Offshore Workers

 Our attorneys can help you file your claim and prove that negligence caused your injury.
 We will stand by you every step of the way until we get results.
 We know what it takes to win cases and have helped thousands of clients.
 You don't owe us a penny unless we come through for you.

-A Jones Act claim must be filed within 3 years of the date of injury.
+A Jones Act claim must be filed within three years of the date of injury.
 But we advise that you contact our law firm as soon as possible after your injury.
 It's important to act quickly to preserve evidence that someone's negligence was responsible for the injury.
 We can take steps to gather that evidence and also interview witnesses while their memories of what happened are fresh.

 Take the first step to get the financial compensation you are owed.
 Contact us to set up an appointment for a free case evaluation.